 Imagine yourself traveling through a scorching-hot desert in the Middle East.
-Like a shimmering mirage rising from the sandy floor, you see a visage of lush vegetation cascading over columns and terraces as high as 75 feet.
-Verdant plants and flowers wind around stone monoliths.
-You can smell the aromas of exotic flowers hitting your nostrils as you approach the area downwind of the oasis.
+Like a shimmering mirage rising from the sandy floor, you suddenly see lush vegetation cascading over columns and terraces as high as 75 feet.
+Beautiful plants, herbs, and other greenery wind around stone monoliths.
+You can smell the aromas of exotic flowers hitting your nostrils as you approach the area downwind of the magnificent oasis.

-The king’s wife, Amytis, missed her homeland of Media that sat in the northwestern part of modern-day Iran.
-As a gift to his homesick love, the king supposedly built an elaborate garden to give his wife a memory of home.
+As the story goes, the king’s wife, Amytis, desperately missed her homeland of Media in the northwestern part of modern-day Iran.
+As a gift to his homesick love, the king apparently built an elaborate garden to give his wife a beautiful memory of home.

-He constructed a series of waterways to serve as an irrigation system.
-Water from a nearby river was raised high above the gardens to cascade downward.
-The engineering behind the marvel is the reason why historians consider The Hanging Gardens of Babylon one of the Seven Wonders of the Ancient World.
+To do this, the king constructed a series of waterways to serve as an irrigation system.
+Water from a nearby river was raised high above the gardens to cascade downward in a stunning fashion.

-Ancient Greek historians wrote down what they believed the gardens looked like with Berossus of Chaldea, a priest who lived in the late fourth century B.C., giving the oldest-known written account of the hanging gardens.
+Many Ancient Greek historians wrote down what they believed the gardens looked like before they were supposedly destroyed.
+Berossus of Chaldea, a priest who lived in the late fourth century B.C., gave the oldest-known written account of the hanging gardens.

 “The approach was sloped like a hillside and the several parts of the structure rose from one another tier on tier.
 On all this, the earth had been piled … and was thickly planted with trees of every kind that, by their great size and other charm, gave pleasure to the beholder.
 The water machines [raised] the water in great abundance from the river, although no one outside could see it.”

-A lack of physical evidence, coupled with no existing firsthand accounts, lead many scholars to believe that the fabled Hanging Gardens of Babylon ever even existed.
+A lack of physical evidence, coupled with no existing firsthand accounts, led many scholars to wonder whether the fabled Hanging Gardens of Babylon ever even existed.
 Some experts even began to suspect the story was a “historical mirage.”
 But what if everyone was just searching for the gardens in the wrong place?

-Then, research in 2013 led to possible answer.
-Dr. Stephanie Dalley of Oxford University believes that scholars and ancient historians simply got their locations and kings mixed up.
+Research published in 2013 revealed a possible answer.
+Dr. Stephanie Dalley of Oxford University announced her theory that ancient historians simply got their locations and kings mixed up.

-Excavations near Mosul also back up Dalley’s claims.
-Archaeologists uncovered evidence of a huge bronze screw that would have moved water from the Euphrates River into the gardens.
+Interestingly enough, excavations near Mosul do back up Dalley’s claims.
+Archaeologists uncovered evidence of a huge bronze screw that could have moved water from the Euphrates River into the gardens.
 They also discovered an inscription that said the screw delivered water to the city.

-As scientists dig deeper into Nineveh, they may yet find more evidence of these vast gardens in the future.
+As scientists dig deeper into Nineveh, they may find more evidence of these vast gardens in the future.
 Even more promising?
-The excavation site near Mosul sits on a terraced hill, just as Greek historians described in their accounts.
+The excavation site near Mosul sits on a terraced hill, just as Greek historians once described in their accounts.